 Be sure to pin this post so you’ll be able to find it every Halloween!

 I had a really hard time narrowing down which “We’ve Been Booed” sign to include in my free printable kit.
 See Reason No. 2 above, but I felt a lot of pressure to create a sign that was classy, charming and fairly universal.
 I created at least a dozen variations, and finally fell in love with the sweet ghost in the oval.
 Yet I still couldn’t seem to cut several of the other designs, so I’ve also included three alternate “We’ve Been Booed” signs in the kit, and then you can decide which is your favorite.
-Just enter your email address below, and I’ll send over my BOO!
+Just enter your email address at the end of this post to get the BOO!
 Kit.

 The oval sign looks cute as is, but I envisioned how lovely it would look cut out and hung by wide black or orange satin ribbon.
 Though when I went to my ribbon box, I couldn’t resist this black and white stripe ribbon.